-This policy is designed to enable acceptable use for staff, governors and volunteers.
+This policy is designed to enable acceptable use for staff and governors.

-The School provides a range of ICT resources which are available to staff members, governors and volunteers.
-In order to ensure the safety of both staff, governors, volunteers and pupils, it is important that all staff members, governors and volunteers follow the guidelines detailed below.
+The School provides a range of ICT resources which are available to staff members and governors.
+In order to ensure the safety of both staff, governors and pupils, it is important that all staff members and governors follow the guidelines detailed below.